 The objective of the Summer Chinook Protection Program is to achieve NNI from the operations of the Project on summer Chinook salmon populations that pass through the Project.
-Grant

-PUD's original summer Chinook mitigation obligation was for artificial propagation of 833,000 juvenile salmonids on an annual basis.
+Grant PUD's original summer Chinook mitigation obligation was for artificial propagation of 833,000 juvenile salmonids on an annual basis.
 This number was recalculated to 659,816 by the PRCC HSC in 2012 and approved by FERC on November 1, 2013 (P-2114-263).
-These fish are divided for release into the Wenatchee, Methow, and Okanogan rivers.
+These fish are divided for release into the Wenatchee, Methow, and Okanogan Rivers according to the PRCC-HSC recalculation implementation plan.

-5.3.4.1 Wentachee Summer Chinook Program
+5.3.3.1 Wenatchee Summer Chinook Program